|

 misidentified the colour of a foal.
 I have often seen a foal that has been

-registered as cream but is in fact a chestnut dun but the breeder has not
+registered as cream but is in fact a chestnut dun, the breeder having not

 noticed the eel stripe.
 Another misconception occurs where a breeder has